Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: Experiments

 \subsection{Results on Surface Normal Estimation}

 To prove our method universality, we also conduct experiments on surface normal prediction, which is regarded as a related task to depth prediction.
 We compare the proposed TransDepth with several state-of-the-art methods on surface normal, including GeoNet~\cite{qi2018geonet}, VPLNet~\cite{wang2020vplnet}, FrameNet~\cite{huang2019framenet}, and Do~\etal~\cite{do2020surface}.
 For a fair comparison, we report our result in two different training conditions.
-Because of limited space, only median angle and $11.25^{\circ}$ are compared in Table~\ref{tab:sn_nyu} while a detail comparison is shown in the supplementary.
+Because of limited space, only median angle and $11.25^{\circ}$ are compared in Table~\ref{tab:sn_nyu} while a detailed comparison is shown in the supplementary.
 Our method outperforms the state-of-the-art on the median angle and $11.25^{\circ}$.
-Though Do~\etal reduces the median angle error much, their method needs to get extra gravity labels with two step pre-training.
-Our method covers these drawback.
+Though Do~\etal reduces the median angle error much, their method needs to get extra gravity labels with two-step pre-training.
+Our method covers these drawbacks.
 The qualitative results are shown in Figure~\ref{fig:vis_nyu_sn}.
-Unsurprisingly, the boundaries of stuff become more precise when AGD and ViT are jointly use.
+Unsurprisingly, the boundaries of stuff become more precise when AGD and ViT are jointly using.